solidoss/solidframe/README.md

 System prerequisites:
  * Visual Studio 2017
  * [CMake](https://cmake.org/)
- * [Git for Windows](https://git-scm.com/download/win) - the build workflow uses Git Bash so it must be installed
+ * [Git for Windows](https://git-scm.com/download/win) - the build flow uses Git Bash
- * [Perl for Windows](http://strawberryperl.com/) - it is needed to build OpenSSL for Windows.
+ * [Perl for Windows](http://strawberryperl.com/) - needed for building OpenSSL.
 Windows Git Bash installation also comes with __perl__ but it won't work with OpenSSL build.

-The Windows build flow, only relies on the prebuilt external folder of dependencies (on Linux/macOS/FreeBSD it is also available an workflow based on cmake's ExternalProject_Add, which automatically downdloads and builds the external prerequisites).
+The Windows build flow, only relies on the prebuilt external folder of dependencies (on Linux/macOS/FreeBSD it is also available a build flow based on cmake's ExternalProject_Add, which automatically downdloads and builds the external prerequisites).
 To prepare the external folder one should use the prerequisites/prepare_external.sh script from Git Bash console as described below:

 ```bash
 $ mkdir ~/work